ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### Key Requirements

-CRITICAL: The two 16-byte halves of the 32-byte key (`K1` and `K2`) MUST NOT be identical.
+The two 16-byte halves of the 32-byte key (`K1` and `K2`) MUST NOT be identical.
 Using identical values for `K1` and `K2` (e.g., repeating the same 16 bytes twice) causes the XOR operation to cancel out, returning the original IP address unchanged.

+When the 32-byte key is randomly sampled from a uniform distribution, the probability that `K1 = K2` is statistically negligible.

 ### Security Properties